 The briefing for the Minister on November 23, 2006 included a table with 11 categories of results, with total cases adding to 939.
 Eastern Health's briefing was primarily focused on the re-test outcomes for the 763 patients identified as living.
 All deceased patients were assigned to a 12th category entitled "deceased", whether or not re-test results on these cases had been received by that date.
-Eastern Health reported at that time that 176 people were deceased.1
+Eastern Health reported at that time that 176 people were deceased.

 As the new database contains a larger "total cases" than the data reported by Eastern Health, it is not surprising that some of the components have also changed.
-For example, if Eastern had captured all of the cases that are in the new database, and had it been linked to the Provincial Mortality Database (through NLCHI), 295 people would have been identified as deceased at that time instead of 176.2 This variance means that within not all of the 763 cases which were reported as living on November 23, 2006 could have been living at that time.3
+For example, if Eastern had captured all of the cases that are in the new database, and had it been linked to the Provincial Mortality Database (through NLCHI), 295 people would have been identified as deceased at that time instead of 176.
+This variance means that some of the 763 cases which were reported as living on November 23, 2006 were in fact deceased at that time.